Axi-Majoron : One-shot solution to most of the big puzzles of particle cosmology: The Model

 \section{The Model}

 We assume that scale-invariance is a fundamental symmetry and preserved in both of the matter and the gravity sectors, and the Planck scale is dynamically generated by spontaneous breaking of scale symmetry.
 We also assume that the global Peccei-Quinn symmetry, $U(1)_{\rm PQ}$, is preserved but only in the matter sector, since gravity does not seem to respect global symmetries.
-Based on this symmetry, in order to realize the axion solution to the strong CP-problem and the seesaw mechanism for neutrino masses and mixings in a minimal unified setup, we consider a scale-invariant Type-II two Higgs doublet extension of the SM \cite{Branco:2011iw}\footnote{KSVZ-type realization such as Ref.~\cite{Ballesteros:2016xej} is also possible, and heavy extra quarks can contribute to dark matter relic density in this case.} with the seesaw sector in the form of the singlet majoron model \cite{Chikashige:1980ui}.
+Based on this symmetry, in order to realize the axion solution to the strong \textit{CP}-problem and the seesaw mechanism for neutrino masses and mixings in a minimal unified setup, we consider a scale-invariant type II two Higgs doublet extension of the SM \cite{Branco:2011iw}\footnote{KSVZ-type realization such as Ref.~\cite{Ballesteros:2016xej} is also possible, and heavy extra quarks can contribute to dark matter relic density in this case.} with the seesaw sector in the form of the singlet Majoron model \cite{Chikashige:1980ui}.

+There are four scalar fields as the minimal set: a real scalar $\chi$ which is responsible for generating Planck scale via spontaneous breaking of scale symmetry, type II two Higgs doublets, and one complex scalar which plays the role of the Peccei-Quinn field, denoted here as $\Phi$.
 The assignment of PQ-charges to fields is shown in Table~\ref{tab:PQ-charges}.

-There are four scalar fields as the minimal set: a real scalar $\chi$ which is responsible for generating Planck scale via spontaneous breaking of scale symmetry, Type-II two Higgs doublets, and one complex scalar which plays the role of the Peccei-Quinn field, denoted here as $\Phi$.

 Our model is minimal in the sense of the number of fields introduced to accommodate various phenomenological/cosmological/theoretical necessities.
 It might be compared to the model discussed in Ref.~\cite{Ballesteros:2016xej} for example.
 The difference is how the axion solution is realized, either DFSZ-type or KSVZ-type.
 While our scenario introduces only one extra Higgs doublet as a minimal DFSZ axion model, the compared model introduces two extra heavy quarks as a minimal KSVZ axion model.
-Esthetically, we think our model is much nicer in regard of its symmetrical structure and the very attractive efficiency achieved in such a simple structure with a minimal set of fields.
+Aesthetically, we think our model is much nicer in regard of its symmetrical structure and the very attractive efficiency achieved in such a simple structure with a minimal set of fields.